 Table 2.13 outlines the files in the TWDB-required geodatabase included with this chapter.
-These deliverables comply with Exhibit D: Data Submittal Guidelines for Regional Flood Planning.
+Thesedeliverables comply with Exhibit D: Data Submittal Guidelines for Regional Flood Planning.

-Item Name Description Feature Class Name Data Format Polygon/Line/ Point/GDB Table Existing Flood Hazard Perform existing condition flood hazard analyses to determine the locations and magnitude of both 1 percent and 0.2 percent annual chance flood events ExFldHazard Polygon Flood Mapping Gaps Gaps in the existing condition inundation boundary mapping Fld_Map_Gaps Polygon Existing Exposure High-level region-wide information was identified in the flood hazard analysis, indicating features (best represented as polygons) that may be at risk for the existing condition 1 percent and 0.2 percent annual chance flood events.
-ExFldExpPol Polygon Existing Exposure High-level region-wide information was identified in the flood hazard analysis, indicating features (best represented as polylines) that may be at risk for the existing condition 1 percent and 0.2 percent annual chance flood events.
-ExFldExpLn Line Existing Exposure High-level region-wide information was identified in the flood hazard analysis, indicating features (best represented as points) that may be at risk for the existing condition 1 percent and 0.2 percent annual chance flood events.
-ExFldExpPt Point ltem Name Description Feature Class Name Data Format Polygon/Line/ Point/GDB Table Existing Exposure High-level region-wide information was identified in the flood hazard analysis, indicating all features (represented as points) that may be at risk for the existing condition 1 percent and 0.2 percent annual chance flood events.
+Table 2.13 Geodatabase Layers Indicative of Existing Condition Flood Risk in the Region ltem Name Description Feature Class Name Data Format Polygon/Line/ Point/GDB Table Existing Exposure High-level region-wide information was identified in the flood hazard analysis, indicating all features (represented as points) that may be at risk for the existing condition 1 percent and 0.2 percent annual chance flood events.
 ExFldExpAll Point Existing Exposure High-level region-wide information was identified in the flood hazard analysis, indicating all active well features (represented as points) that may be at risk for the existing condition 1 percent and 0.2 percent annual chance flood events.
 Ex_RRC ActiveWells Point